TERREMEMBER/znbase/docs/content/latest/deploy/kubernetes/multi-zone/eks/helm-chart.md

     placement_zone: "us-east-1c"
 ```

-### Install YugabyteDB
+### Install ZNbaseDB

-Install YugabyteDB in the Kubernetes cluster using the commands below.
+Install ZNbaseDB in the Kubernetes cluster using the commands below.

 For Helm 3, you have to first create the 3 namespaces.